umrlastig/tracklib/doc/source/operator.rst

 -----------------

-These operators give us the possibility to create a new analytical feature *y* on the trajectory according to an already existing analytical feature *x(t)* on all observations:
+These operators give us the possibility to create a new analytical feature *y* on the trajectory according to one existing analytical feature *x(t)* defined on all observations:

 .. figure:: ./img/op_unary_01.png
    :width: 450px